Anne Auperin, Rodrigo Arriagada, Jean-Pierre Pignon, et al.

 PCI not only significantly reduced the risk of brain metastasis among patients with small-cell lung cancer in complete remission, but also improved overall and disease-free survival.
 Partial or non-responders may not derive the equivalent benefit from PCI as compared with complete responders.
 The optimal dose and timing of PCI remain unclear at this point and should be studied in future trials.

-Apr 24, 2014 - In patients with non-small cell lung cancer, prophylactic cranial irradiation may help prevent brain metastases, and stereotactic radiotherapy may arrest the growth of lung cancer in frail patients, according to research presented at the 51st Annual Meeting of the American Society for Radiation Oncology, held from Nov.
-1 to 5 in Chicago.
+Nov 25, 2015 - In patients with non-small cell lung cancer, prophylactic cranial irradiation may help prevent brain metastases, and stereotactic radiotherapy may arrest the growth of lung cancer in frail patients, according to research presented at the 51st Annual Meeti

 Mar 25, 2013